Skip to Content

 Brussels Sprouts

 Growing Brussels sprouts might be a little challenging.
 The vegetation needs a long growing season.
 Additionally, they need rich soil with a lot of organic matter.
 They require constant wetness and despise heat.
-The tall, top-heavy stems of Brussels sprouts need to be staked as well to keep them from toppling over.
+Brussels sprouts’ tall, top-heavy stems also need to be staked to keep them from toppling over.

 Cabbage